Nandhagopalan/Semanticsearch/README.md

 ## Acknowledgements

-I would like to thank Kaggle community as a whole for providing an avenue to learn and discuss latest data science/machine learning advancements but a hat tip to whose code was used / who inspired us.
+I would like to thank Kaggle community as a whole for providing an avenue to learn and discuss latest data science/machine learning advancements.

 1. Vladimir Iglovikov for his wonderful article ["I trained a model.
 What is next?"](https://ternaus.blog/tutorial/2020/08/28/Trained-model-what-is-next.html)